Jacob-J-Thomas/IntelligenceHub/README.md

 - **Additional Cloud Resources (Optional)**:
   You only need to set up these additional resources if you plan to use advanced features such as RAG operations.
 For basic completions, local configuration with a single LLM provider's API key is sufficient.
   - **Azure SQL Database** – Required when using Azure AI Search for RAG operations.
 Follow the [Azure SQL database quickstart guide](https://learn.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal#prerequisites) if you need to deploy one in Azure.
   - **Azure AI Search Services** – Required for RAG operations that use Azure Search.
 Follow [Azure's setup guide](https://learn.microsoft.com/en-us/azure/search/search-create-service-portal) to create a service.
+(NOTE: Azure AI Search requires your SQL server to either be in Azure, or to be accessible from the public internet)
   - **Weaviate Cloud** – Alternatively, you can host indexes in Weaviate's managed cloud.
 See [Weaviate's documentation](https://weaviate.io/developers/weaviate/installation/weaviate-cloud) for instructions.
+(Is compatible with any SQL database, no public internet access required)
   - **Application Insights** – Only required for telemetry and performance monitoring.
 For setup, follow [these instructions for setting up Application Insights for .NET Core](https://learn.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core).
 The application is already set up to use the service, so skip any sections that aren't related to getting a connection string.

 ---